cashapp/logquacious/README.md

 # Logquacious

-Logquacious (lq) is a fast and simple log viewer written by Square.

-It currently only supports talking to ElasticSearch, however the storage/indexing backend is pluggable.
+Logquacious (lq) is a fast and simple log viewer.
+It currently only supports exploration of logs stored in [ElasticSearch](https://www.elastic.co/products/elasticsearch), however the storage/indexing backend is pluggable.
 If you are interested in contributing more backends, open a pull request!

 ![Overview](./screenshots/overview.png)

-There are [more screenshots](./screenshots/README.md) to see other parts of the UI.
+[More screenshots](./screenshots/README.md) that show off other parts of the UI.

+## Rationale
+Putting application and system logs in an ElasticSearch index is a common way to store logs from multiple sources in a single place that can be searched.
+However, while there are many web-based user interfaces for ElasticSearch, most of them either focus on read/write access, treating ElasticSearch as a general purpose database, or are ElasticSearch query builders.
+We didn't find any modern, well-designed, minimalist web user interfaces designed with the explicit purpose of read-only log exploration.

 ## Features